Chuchi

 Figure 1

-Over 6,100 hectares (61 sq. km) in size, the road accessible Chuchi is located 90 km north of Fort St. James and 35 km northwest of Centerra’s Mount Milligan mine (see Figure 2).
-The Project is in the Quesnel terrane and is underlain by lower Jurassic volcanic and sedimentary rocks of the Takla Group (Chuchi Lake succession).
+Chuchi is underlain by lower Jurassic volcanic and sedimentary rocks of the Takla Group (Chuchi Lake succession).
 Porphyry copper-gold mineralization at the BP and Rio Algom Zones is associated with a cluster of early Jurassic monzodiorite to syenite porphyry intrusions, dated at 188.5 Ma ± 2.5 Ma.
-The main BP Zone is defined by 4 km x 3 km halo of outer propylitic alteration surrounding a central 1.5 km x 1.5 km area of copper-gold mineralization, which is open to depth and potentially to the east across the north-south trending Valley Fault (see Figure 3).
+The main BP Zone is defined by 4 km x 3 km halo of outer propylitic alteration surrounding a central 1.5 km x 1.5 km area of copper-gold mineralization, which is open to depth and potentially to the east across the north-south trending Valley Fault (see Figure 2)1.

 Chuchi has a long history of exploration by companies such as Noranda, BP, Rio Algom, Kiska Metals and AuRico, including 8,886 m of drilling in 48 holes, of which 39 holes have targeted the main BP Zone.
 An additional 27 holes were drilled in 1991, but the records for this drilling have been lost.
 Most of the drilling was shallow, less than 150 m in depth, with many of the drill holes ending in mineralization.
 Grades within the mineralized portion of the BP Zone range from 0.21% to 0.4% Cu and from 0.21 g/t to 0.44 g/t Au (see Table I).
 Pacific Ridge believes that the core of the porphyry system has yet to be identified.
 The Project also contains other targets that could represent porphyry centres.

-Pacific Ridge is planning an airborne ZTEM resistivity survey and a surface exploration program consisting of mapping, sampling, and core re-logging this summer with the objective of defining drill targets for the 2023 field season.
+Pacific Ridge completed an airborne ZTEM resistivity survey and a surface exploration program consisting of mapping, sampling, and core re-logging in 2022.
+The Company completed an IP program in 2023 with the objective of defining drill targets for the 2024 field season.

 Figure 2